 PHAs to choose whether to use the proposed FY2024 or prior year FMRs.
-The current Priced Out table uses HUD's FY2024 FMRs for all jurisdictions since the one jurisdiction with a reevaluation request elected to use the proposed FY2024 FMRs for now.
+The current Priced Out table uses HUD's FY2024 FMRs for all jurisdictions and reflects an increase to one FMR area (Urban Honolulu) that went into effect March 11, 2024.